Plant DetailShow Menu

 Description

-Acalypha gracilens, or Slender Threeseed Mercury, is an native, herbaceous, annual wildflower in the spurge family typically found in the Eastern United States.
-The botanical name, Acalypha is Greek and refers to the nettle-like shape of the leaves.
-Gracilens is Latin for slender or graceful.
+Slender Threeseed Mercury is a native, herbaceous, annual wildflower in the spurge family (Euphorbiaceae) typically found in the Eastern United States.
+The genus name is Greek and refers to the nettle-like shape of the leaves.
+The specific epithet is Latin for slender or graceful.

-Slender Threeseed Mercury has very showy bracts.
-(The best example of colorful bracts can be found on Poinsettias, which are also members of the Euphorbiaceae family.)
 Slender Threeseed Mercury is considered a weed and will grow just about anywhere, including sandy pinewoods, mixed forests, rocky outcrops as well as disturbed areas.
 The plant has a taproot that can grow deep in the soil, making it difficult to dislodge once established.
-A better strategy to avoid continuous weeding is to deadhead the flowers as soon as seed is set or dig out the plant while it is still small.
+A better strategy to avoid continuous weeding is to deadhead the flowers before seed is set or dig out the plant while it is still small.

 Slender Threeseed Mercury is a slender, upright plant that grows to a height between 1 and 3 feet depending on growing conditions.
 The stems are branched and green or reddish-brown.
-This, combined with its striking fall coloring, leads to the common names Shortstalk Copperleaf and Slender Copperleaf.
-The plant has male and female flowers.
+Fall color of the leaves is copper.

 More information on Acalypha.